Early test-net participant.

 Though Kusama has many of the elements of a testnet, and many elements of a mainnet, our position is that it is neither.
 Kusama just is.
 Well, soon.
 We can expect Kusama in September 2019.

-Like many others in the industry, Figment enjoyed a great week in Berlin, connecting with various stakeholders and soaking in...
+Like many others in the industry, Figment enjoyed a great week during Berlin Blockchain week, connecting with various stakeholders.

 Kusama uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 The system encourages DOT holders to participate as nominators that elect which validators may participate.
 Nominators may select up to 16 validators as trusted validator candidates to stake with.